The Comptroller doesn’t have authority to change how the NYPD answers a 911 call. The Comptroller does have authority to publish what the calls cost.

 The second is the civilian traffic enforcement question.
 NYPD’s Patrolmen’s Benevolent Association is expected to oppose a structural reassignment.
 The compromise that has surfaced in similar cities is a phased reassignment that begins with parking and bus-lane violations and works its way to moving violations as the civilian staff scales.

 The third is the protest response framework, which is the most legally fraught.
-First Amendment claims under have produced the largest individual settlements in this category.
-The 2020 protest litigation alone has generated multiple settlements above $1 million.
+First Amendment claims under have produced large multi-plaintiff settlements in this category.
+The 2020 Mott Haven kettling class action alone settled for roughly $8 million, at $21,500 per protester.
 The Council and the City Law Department will need to draft any reassignment carefully to avoid creating new liability gaps.